hapax/hapax.github.io/assets/chance.md

 |x_4 - y_4| = 2^4 |x_0 - y_0| \text{ mod } 1 = 1.6 \text{ mod } 1 = 0.6.
 $$

+This does not mean the butterfly effect has "stopped".
+Rather, this is the point at which the effect has fanned the two trajectories out so they explore the whole system!
+We can estimate the time this happens as follows.
+Suppose the configuration space $\mathcal{C}$ has some effective linear size $L$, and chaotic evolution with Lyapunov exponent
+$\lambda$.
+Then

 ---

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"